Log Aggregation (Loki)

 GitOps installation

-As an alternative, for GitOps deployments, instead of hardcoding minio credentials within Helm chart values, a external secret can be configured leveraging Loki’s capability of using environment variables in config file.
+As an alternative, for GitOps deployments, instead of hardcoding S3 credentials within Helm chart values, a external secret can be configured leveraging Loki’s capability of using environment variables in config file.

 The following secret need to be created: